feder-lang/feder-ref/src/expr_class.md

   have a return-type.
   Contructors are added to the parent environment of the class.
 - Functions: Every *classunit* which is a *func*, which isn't a constructor.
-  Functions are added to the environment of the class semantic and without **This** or **this** in an object which has the type of the class.

 The name of the class (second expression *id* in *classdecl*) must start with an uppercase character with optional leading '_'.